 It originally housed the Kennedy Bakery and was passed down through several generations of Kennedys until sold to the Wenglar family in the late 1980’s.
 While you’re there you might run into a ghost that will tell you he’s a bartender at La Carafe.
 It seems that a long deceased bartender from La Carafe can be heard shouting out ,”Last call for drinks” from the second floor staircase.
 Maybe you hear him if you are at the bar around midnight.

 You might also run into a woman in a white dress that kind of “floats around.”
 But you’ll have to go on my ghost tour in October to get all of the details.
 Call me or fill out the convenient form on this website for ghost tour information.
 The ghost tour information should be on this site by September 1, 2017.
 If you’re coming to Houston why not pay a visit to La Carafe Bar located at 1813 Congress.
 713 229-9399.

 Wardrobe Malfunction and the Houston Super Bowls

 The first Super Bowl held in Houston was Super Bowl 8 on January 13, 1974.
 It pitted the Miami Dolphins against the Minnesota Vikings.
 Miami won the game 24-7.
 It was not held at the Astrodome, instead it was held at Rice Stadium.
-Reason- The Astrodome wasn’t big enough.
+Reason-The Astrodome wasn’t big enough.
 71,882 soles attended the game that day.
 The capacity of the Astrodome in 1974 was approximately 52,000.
-The Super Bowl did not return to Houston until 2004 for the playing of Super Bowl 38-.
-That of course was the famous “Wardrobe Malfunction” Super Bowl – no one remembers who played in the game but they certainly remember Janet Jackson’s wardrobe malfunction.
-In case you’re wondering New England won the game against an upstart Carolina Panthers 32-29.
+The Super Bowl did not return to Houston until 2004.
+That of course was the famous “Wardrobe Malfunction” Super Bowl 38 – no one remembers who played in the game but they certain remember Janet Jackson’s wardrobe malfunction.
+In case you are wondering New England won the game against an upstart Carolina Panthers 32-29.
 It was played at Reliant Stadium, now called NRG Stadium.
 Houston hosted its third Super Bowl, 51, again played at NRG Stadium this year and in an Overtime Victory New England beat Carolina 34-28.
-There was no wardrobe malfunction.